How much does a blank durable computer Imprintable label cost?

 Let’s now consider each of the factors that will influence the price:

-The label needs to be made from a material that meets your durability requirements.
+The label needs to be made from a material that meets your durability requirements and will be guided by what your label will be applied to.
 Polyester is the most common and cost-effective label material for good durability and broad temperature resistance (usually -40°C to +155°C).

 Any quantity of labels can be made and there are price breaks per 1,000 so the more labels you order (are manufactured) at a time, the lower the price per label.